tundish/blathnaid/NOTES.rst

 The Villages they passed through were more frequent.
 The bigger they got, the more shabby they seemed to be.
 The countryside around was ever more sad and bare, with less and less forage for Morten.

 And so for three more days they travelled.
-Jack could tell Morten was getting tired, and tried not ride him, but led him for miles at a time by the bridle.
+Jack could tell Morten was getting tired, and tried not to ride him, but led him for miles at a time by the bridle.
 He would pat the horse's flank, and worry about how skinny his ribs were becoming.

 Jack had ceased to greet other travellers on the road, and preferred very much to camp alone.
 As he lay looking up